 You take a required seminar that offers contextual support to your practical work experience.
 An IES Abroad faculty member supervises the academic work and internships and field experience are routinely and formally monitored.
 A grade, based on the academic and practical components, is awarded for the 3-credit internship/tutorial combination and will be recorded on the IES Abroad transcript.

 IES Abroad Vienna organizes field study trips that complement IES Abroad courses and help you build your general knowledge of Austrian culture and society.
 Past field study excursions have included visits to:

-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Vienna, it will feel like home.

 Apartments – You have the option to live in an apartment that houses between three and six students.
 Some apartments are set aside for students interested in taking a language pledge and speaking only in German while at home.

 Homestays – You have the opportunity to live with one or more IES Abroad students and an Austrian landlady/landlord or Resident Assistant.